From Implicit to Explicit: Enhancing Self-Recognition in Large Language Models: CoSur

-To evaluate the representational capacity and separability of these subspaces, we compute the Normalized Grassmann Distance (NGD) and Normalized Frobenius Distance (NFD) between them.
-As shown in Table \ref{territory distance}, the NGD and NFG between these subspaces are large, indicating significant divergence between their corresponding subspaces.
-The definitions of the metrics and their measurement results on other LLMs are provided in Appendix C.
+To evaluate the separability of these subspaces, we compute the Normalized Grassmann Distance (NGD) and Normalized Frobenius Distance (NFD) between them.
+As shown in Table \ref{subspace distance}, the NGD and NFD between these subspaces are large, indicating significant divergence between their corresponding subspaces.
+The definitions of the metrics and their measurement results on other LLMs are provided in Appendix \ref{app: subspace}.